danielsal97/ILP-School-timetabling/README.md

 With PuLP, you can define variables, objectives (functions of interest), and linear and logical constraints.
 Once the problem is defined, there are a variety of optimization algorithms that can be used.

-In the following code snippet, you can see the definition of the problem, variables, and objective function:

-# Define the problem
-prob = LpProblem("School_Scheduling", LpMaximize)

-# Set the decision variables
-x = LpVariable.dicts("x", [(teacher, subject, time_slot, day, class, grade) for teacher in teachers for class in grades for class in classes for subject in subjects for time_slot in time_slots for day in days], cat='binary')

-# Define the objective function
-prob += lpSum(x)

-In this section, you can find several example constraints:

-for day in days:
-    for time_slot in time_slots:
-        for teacher in teachers:
-            # Teacher can only teach one subject at a time
-            prob += lpSum(x[(teacher, subject, hour, day, class, grade)] for class in grades for class in classes for subject in subjects) <= 1

-To a teacher in teachers:
-    Mother day in teachers [ teacher ][ 2 ]:
-        For time in time slots:
-            One teacher has days off
-            prob += lpSum (x [(teacher, lecture, hour, day, class, class)] for class in grades for class in classes for lecture in lectures) == 0

-    For the class in grades:
-        For class B classrooms:
-            If grade in grades [ grade ]:
-                For time in time slots:
-                    prob += lpSum ( x [( teacher , lecture , hour , day , class , class )] for teacher in teachers for lecture in lectures ) <= 1

 # Project structure:
 This project is built from two parts backend and frontend, linked by flask.